Stressed man holding glasses, indicating potential stress related to homeownership or finances.

 VA IRRRL

 The VA IRRRL (pronounced “earl”), also called a VA Streamline loan, offers a refinance option that moves more quickly and requires a less complex process than a traditional refinance.
-In order to qualify for a VA IRRRL, you must have an existing VA loan.
+To qualify for a VA IRRRL, you must have an existing VA loan.

 VA Streamlines can help you:

-A VA IRRRL can help you feel less of a pinch and also offers a few other perks, including reduced paperwork.
+A VA IRRRL can help you feel less of a financial pinch and offers a few additional perks, including reduced paperwork.
 Closing costs and fees can also be rolled into the mortgage.

 Loss Mitigation Options